 Our board of directors currently has nine members.
 Each director was elected to the board of directors to serve until a successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-Our Second Amended and Restated Voting Agreement, or the voting agreement, entered into as of December 18, 2000, which by its terms will terminate upon the consummation of this offering, designates that Mr. Sisteron is to be elected as a director of the company representing GRP II, L.P. and its affiliates and Mr. Heilbronn is to be elected as a director of the company representing Doublemousse B.V., and if either of them are unwilling or unable to serve as director, Mr. Lebow is to be elected in his place.
-The voting agreement also provides that Oak Investment Partners has the right to elect one member of the board of directors, with Mr. Gallagher currently serving as Oak Investment Partners' director.
-Upon the consummation of this offering, a majority of our board of directors, consisting of Messrs.
-Defforey, DiRomualdo, Eck, Gallagher, Hanson, Heilbronn, Lebow and Sisteron, will satisfy the current independence requirements of the NASDAQ Global Select Market and the SEC.
+Our Second Amended and Restated Voting Agreement, or the voting agreement, entered into as of December 18, 2000, which by its terms will terminate upon the consummation of this offering, designates that Messrs.
+Sisteron and Helibrorn are to be elected as directors of the company representing GRP II, L.P. and its affiliates, and if either of them are unwilling or unable to serve as director, Mr. Lebow is to be elected in his place.
+The voting agreement also provides that Oak Investment Partners has the right to elect one member of the board of directors, with Mr. Gallapher currently serving as Oak Investment Partners' director.
+Upon the consummation of this offering, a majority of our board of directors will satisfy the current independence requirements of the NASDAQ Global Select Market and the SEC.

 Upon the consummation of this offering, our bylaws will provide that our board of directors consists of no less than three persons.
 The exact number of members of our board of directors will be determined from time to time by resolution of a majority of our full board of directors.
 Our board of directors will be divided into three classes as described below, with each director serving a three-year term and one class being elected at each year's annual meeting of stockholders.
 Messrs.
-Eck, Sisteron and Hanson will serve initially as Class I directors (with a term expiring in 2009).
+Eck, Sisteron and Hanson will serve initially as Class II directors (with a term expiring in 2009).
 Messrs.
-Gallagher, Defforey and DiRomualdo will serve initially as Class III directors (with a term expiring in 2009).
-Messrs.
-Heilbronn and Lebow and Ms. Kirby will serve initially as Class III directors (with a term expiring in 2010).
+Helibronn and Lebow and Ms. Kirby will serve initially as Class III directors (with a term expiring in 2010).